wandiaditya07/wandiaditya07.github.io/README.md

-# getMedic.
+# Prod.
 App
-provide a smart solution for medical claim
+A Tools where you can view multiple website